Stone Moot Court Competition 2017

 Arguments take place at 6:30 p.m. on Mondays through Thursdays, and at 3 p.m. on Fridays.
 Please check in for arguments in the Moot Court reception area, across from Room 513.

-See Rules, posted below, for additional information about scheduling and conflicts.
+See Rules, which are posted below, for additional information about scheduling and conflicts.

 Charles River Room